Proxmox + Kubernetes + Ceph

 While I guess that a setup of this kind is technically possible, I imagine maintenance to be wild at least.
 Just think of the network interfaces created by k8s.
 I'm mentioning this, as you'll not become happy with just one NIC on your host, if you plan to use ceph [0] [1].

 If you run k8s on PVE virtual machines you'll be giving away minimal overhead, while keeping maintenance and scalability doable.
-You could quite reasonably run various k8s clusters alongside, and scaling k8s would be like adding a new vm with PVE-controlled hardware specs (or provisioning the existing vms with more CPU power or RAM via PVE, properly isolated on kernel-level).
+You could quite reasonably run various k8s clusters alongside each other, and scaling k8s would be like adding a new vm with PVE-controlled hardware specs (or provisioning the existing vms with more CPU power or RAM via PVE, properly isolated on kernel-level).
 I'm not even talking about the niceness of snapshots during the initial k8s node creation.

 HA will in the end be a matter of physical machine count (clearly one can run a multinode-k8s cluster on a single bare-metal server using virtualization techniques, but this is more a matter of configuration taste, as pulling the plug will still mean pulling the plug).